combinators/cls-scala-presentation-play-git/README.md

 # cls-scala-presentation-play-git
 ## A Play-based web frontend for hosting cls-scala inhabitants via Git

-This project complements the Combinatory Logic Synthesizer (CL)S framework by a website to present and get inhabitants from.
+This project complements the Combinatory Logic Synthesizer (CL)S framework by a website to present inhabitants and download them.
 Different solutions to the same inhabitation question will be hosted via Git branches.

 For more information see our [documentation project](https://combinators.github.io/).